Local index theory for geometric first-order differential operators

 such that $\sigma(\xi)$ is skew-adjoint for all $\xi\in\mathbb{R}^n$ as well as

 where $\mathbf{e}_1,...,\mathbf{e}_n$ is the standard basis of $\mathbb{R}^n$.
 A geometric operator obtained from a chiral geometric symbol is said to be a chiral geometric operator. \end{defin}

-\begin{example} The most classical example of a chiral geometric operator is the Dirac operator on an $n=2m$-dimensional manifold.
-Here, the $\mathrm{Pin}(n)$-representation is the complex spinor space $\Sigma_n$, the symbol is given by the Clifford multiplication, and $\varepsilon$ is given by
+\begin{example} The most classical examples of chiral geometric operators are the signature operator and the Dirac operator on an oriented $n=2m$-dimensional manifold.
+The signature operator arises from the elliptic $\mathrm{O}(n)$-symbol